Anyone trying to understand Trump’s America should watch the 1998 film about race relations and neo-Nazism.

 This movement has provoked a counter-reaction from some on the right, who have accused BLM of undermining the police and supporting violence.
 Trump, meanwhile, has talked tough on the solutions to crime in largely black areas, even threatening to send federal troops into Chicago.

-Where some see deep-rooted social issues and poverty as the primary cause of murders in the city, Trump sees only lawlessness that must be stamped out.
+Where some see deep-rooted social issues, inequality and poverty as the primary causes of murders in the city, Trump sees only lawlessness that must be stamped out.
 This week, he retweeted a member of the alt-right who had questioned why, with all the coverage of Charlottesville, there had been little media attention devoted to the 39 shootings and nine deaths that occurred in Chicago over the weekend.

 Alongside the law and order question, a wider cultural issue is explored in American History X. In another pivotal scene, Danny remembers how his father may have set Derek on the path to neo-Nazism by warning him about Dr Sweeney, whom the young man idolised at that point.